CBIIT/bento-docs/source/configuration/authorization.md

 ### Public Access

     * Acceptable values are Metadata Only or None.
 The default is Metadata Only.
+Values are case sensitive.
     * If Public Access is set to "metadata only", public users can see all metadata in the database, but cannot open or download any files.

 3. Example: